allankcrain/CenturyLink/README.md

 ~~~~
 [
   {
-    id: 12345,
+    'id': 12345,
-    name: 'johndoe',
+    'login': 'johndoe',
-    followers:
+    'followers':
       [
         {
-          id: 12346,
+          'id': 12346,
-          name: 'johndoejr'
+          'login': 'johndoejr'
         },
         {
-          id: 24601,
+          'id': 24601,
-          name: 'jeanvaljean'
+          'login': 'jeanvaljean'
         }
       ],
   },
   {
-   id: 1066,
+   'id': 1066,
-   name: 'hastings'
+   'login': 'hastings'
   }
 ]
 ~~~~

 ### Bonus API

 I also went ahead and did the bonus challenge, although it's not as well-tested.
-The bonus API is accessible at `/repostargazers/username/[username]` or `/repostargazers/id/[user ID]` and takes the same arguments and has the same semantics as the followers API.
+The bonus API is accessible at `/repostargazers/login/[login]` or `/repostargazers/id/[user ID]` and takes the same arguments and has the same semantics as the followers API.
 It returns an object like this:

 ~~~~
 [